College of Liberal Arts & Sciences

 College Honors

-Departmental Honors
+Major Honors

 Dean's List

 Every semester, the College of Liberal Arts and Sciences publishes a Dean's List, honoring students who demonstrate high scholastic achievement.
-To be eligible for the Dean's List, students must earn a minimum 3.750 semester grade point average in all CU hours taken during the semester.
-In addition, students must complete, for letter grades, a minimum of 9 semester hours (6 summer) in structured CLAS courses, excluding independent study, cooperative education, and internships.
-Term GPAs are not rounded up; therefore, a 3.750 or higher is necessary in order to qualify for the Dean's List.
+To be eligible for the Dean's List, a CLAS student must 1) achieve a minimum 3.750 CU semester grade point average (GPA) and 2) complete a minimum of 9 credits (6 credits in summer) with letter grades in structured CLAS courses.

 Outstanding Undergraduate